ember-learn/ember-blog/content/the-ember-times-issue-207.md

 ---
-title: The Ember Times - Issue No. XXS
+title: The Ember Times - Issue No. 207
 authors:
   - the-crowd # replace with real authors from the author folder (add yourself if you're not there)
 date: 2023-XX-XXT00:00:00.000Z